websanco/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 ## Create a Punch Out Buyer Role

 As best practice, users should create a Role for vendors using Punch Out.
-To learn more about Commerce Roles, see [Account Roles](../account-management/account-roles.md) and [Creating a Custom Account Role](../account-management/creating-a-custom-account-role.md).
+To learn more about Commerce Roles, see [Commerce Roles](../users-and-accounts/roles-and-permissions/commerce-roles-reference.md).
 For more information about Roles and Permissions in DXP, see [Understanding Roles and Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.html)

 1. Navigate to the _Control Panel_ → _Users_ → _Roles_.
 1. Click the _Site Roles_ tab.